0

 Weighted Squats - Place feet a little wider than hip width.
 You can start unweighted.
 As you stand up, imagine a string being pulled from your vagina up through your head, so squeeze like a kegel at the bottom of the squat, THEN lift to stand.
 Start with 3 sets of 10, and gradually increase to 3 sets of 20.

-Clamshells - Lie on your side, prop your head up, and slightly bend your legs keeping you knees together.
+Clamshells - Lie on your side, prop your head up, and slightly bend your legs keeping your knees together.
 If you have a light resistance band, you can loop it just above the knees.
 Keep the ankles together, and open the knees like a clamshell.
 Do 3 sets of 10.

 Pelvic Tilts/Clocks - Lie on your back with your knees bent and your feet flat.
 This Pilates move requires you to imagine your pelvis like a bowl.
 As you lie flat think about scooping the pelvic bowl in toward the belly button, then return to flat.
 For clocks, think about moving in a circle with your pelvis, slowly moving around the numbers of the clock but keeping the pelvis level.
 Do 3 sets of 10, of each.